Lasoloz/solidjs-modal-context/README.md

 This creates a context for modal management and also sets up the rendering entry point in your application.

-_Note_: Currently it is not possible to use a ModalRenderer at a different place (the context and renderer are coupled).
+_Note_: Currently, it is not possible to use a ModalRenderer at a different place (the context and renderer are coupled).
 There is a plan to fix this in the future.

 The provider also accepts customizations for modal behavior and backdrop styling: